GeoscienceAustralia/sira/docs/source/ch03_simsetup.rst

 of their implementation will not be discussed here.

-The following table lists the parameters in the config file, their description, and representative values.
+The following table lists the parameters in the config file, with a brief description and representative values.

 .. include::
    ./_static/files/model_params__simulation_setup.txt